hermescenter/dontspy.eu/site/content/en/blog/The-Dual-Threat-How-Losing-the-Biometric-Battle-Fuels-Deepfake-Proliferation.md

     caption="Screenshot from Google image 'About this Image' feature.
 It fully detect one of our fake, but because the picture was existing already"
 >}}

 This do not happen with pictures that are fully AI generated or pictures that have never been published online before.
-And the tools and request of watermarking

 <div id="upload-form-container"></div>